 Welcome back to my blog.
 This is a real break from my norm.
-What I'm giving you today – with a certain amount of trepidation – is a children's book I wrote when I was on maternity leave a few years ago and it's based on the wreck of the El Gran Grifon.
-There are very few illustrations (because I can't draw!) so you'll have to use your imaginations until I can persuade someone to do the pictures.
+What I'm giving you today – with a certain amount of trepidation – is a childrens' book I wrote when I was on maternity leave a few years ago and it's based on the wreck of the El Gran Grifon.
+There are very few illustrations (because I'm waiting to have it properly illustrated, and hopefully published) so you'll have to use your imaginations until I can persuade someone to do the pictures.
 I'm posting here because I would really love your feedback on it.
-Please feel free to comment or click on the following link and send me a email.
+Please feel free to comment below.

 Note to Adults: